Scrollerer/Scrollerer.github.io/index.md

 **Projects Overview:**

-- Survival game
+- **Survival game**
 >  <img src="include/SurviveGif.gif" alt="Animated GIF Menu Unity" width="90%">
 >
-> A survival game where you need to survive as long as you can by taking life-depending decisions.
-It features custom made sounds, animations and ASCII art
+> **Description:** A survival game where you need to survive as long as you can by making life-depending decisions.
+It features custom-made sounds, animations, and ASCII art
 >
 > This game was the BEGINNING of my programming journey back in 2015.
-I have no words to describe how many times I've got goosebumps by getting an imaginative idea, planning it, and succesfully programming it inside the game to turn it into a reality.
+I have no words to describe how many times I've got goosebumps by getting an imaginative idea, planning it, and successfully programming it inside the game to turn it into a reality.
 Truly my favorite project of them all!

-- Puzzle game
+- **Puzzle game**
 > <img src="include/PuzzleGif.gif" alt="Animated GIF Menu Unity" width="90%">
 >
-> Move objects, collect keys, solve puzzles, and open doors to reach the next level without getting stuck.
+> **Description:** Move objects, collect keys, solve puzzles, and open doors to reach the next level without getting stuck.
 >
 > Challenging myself to move a player model inside the console (CMD) and interacting with objects was my first introduction to creating 2D graphics and games.